Guantánamo Periodic Review Guide

 10026

-Three other captives were repatriated without Periodic Review Board hearings under military commissions plea agreements during the period when the Pentagon was setting up the Periodic Review Boards: Ibrahim al Qosi and Noor Uthman Mohammed to Sudan in July 2012 and December 2013 respectively and Omar Khadr to Canada in September 2012.
+Four other captives were repatriated without Periodic Review Board hearings under military commissions plea agreements during the period when the Pentagon was setting up the Periodic Review Boards: Ibrahim al Qosi and Noor Uthman Mohammed to Sudan in July 2012 and December 2013 respectively, Omar Khadr to Canada in September 2012 and Ahmed al Darbi to Saudi Arabia

 About the Periodic Review Board